crodier/software-blog/threadDumps.md

 Second, the catch block **must always catch unchecked exceptions** (java.lang.Exception should be caught.)
-This advice seems to fly in the face of much writing and "conventional wisdom."
+This advice contradicts much writing and "conventional wisdom."
-For example, [InfoWorld tip 134](https://www.infoworld.com/article/2077500/java-tip-134--when-catching-exceptions--don-t-cast-your-net-too-wide.html) talks extensively about reasons to not catch uncaught exceptions, but mentions, perhaps in general error handling you could do this, but only then.
+For example, [InfoWorld tip 134](https://www.infoworld.com/article/2077500/java-tip-134--when-catching-exceptions--don-t-cast-your-net-too-wide.html) talks extensively about reasons to not catch uncaught exceptions, but mentions, "perhaps in general error handling you could do this, but only then."
 This is too weak a statement from the InfoWorld author.
-Instead, the article should add, you must always name your threads when you start them, and log them if they exit abnormally by catching Exception.
+Instead, the article should add, you must always name your threads when you start them, and log them if they exit abnormally by catching java.lang.Exception where the thread was started.
-If your colleagues call this code bloat, you can direct them back to this article, and the specific ANTLR example which took down a large multi-thousand machine system for many hours in production recently.
+If your colleagues call this code bloat, you can direct them back to this article, and the specific ANTLR example which took down a large multi-thousand node financial system for many hours in production recently.

-This also makes me think ANTLR should force you to catch a specific sub-class itself throws of java.lang.StackOverflowError, as this happens in generated code and is not something you would expect to happen, but it is not too difficult to occur
+Recounting this example also makes me think ANTLR should force developers to catch a specific sub-class itself of java.lang.StackOverflowError.
+This rare problem happens only in generated code and is not something you would expect to happen or would reasonably unit test, yet it is not too difficult to occur
-"in the field" with a large enough expression.
+"in the field" with a large expression.

+#### Summary

 Writing a few lines around any code which starts threads, and catching and logging if they exit,